tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

 <hr>

 - Reload the page, the code should run and create links for all 4 of your favorites
-- Cliking on a park in the favorites panel will scroll the map to the location of the park, and will display its data in the "Info" area
+- Clicking on a park in the favorites panel will scroll the map to the location of the park, and will also display its data in the "Info" area

 <hr>